<<< Part 1: Avoid the Wall of Shame & Stay Within Budget

 DIY HIPAA compliance strategy #1 – protect PHI

-You have to make sure that none of the EMR undergoes loss or theft, or is otherwise available to illegitimate third parties.
+You have to ensure that none of the EMR undergoes loss or theft or is otherwise available to illegitimate third parties.
 Per Bendix in his August Medical Economics report, mobile computing generally represents the most significant risk for providers because it’s simple for a thief to grab a portable device and abscond with the patient data.
 That applies to laptops just as it does to thumb drives: the vulnerable characteristic is that they are “easily picked up and carried,” says Tennant of the MGMA-ACMPE.

 It’s not enough to put the necessary safeguards in place, such as encryption (also accomplished for records access with SSL certificates and VPNs) and firewalls.
 The burden of proof is yours to demonstrate compliance.
 Create policies and procedures, in writing, for the protection of EMR, along with an action plan for any instance of breach.
 The OCR (the HHS’s Office of Civil Rights) looks favorably on firms that have conducted risk analyses and designated individuals as privacy and security officers (as demonstrated by Carnegie Mellon’s health data policy).
 Although documentation is essential, you also must have evidence that the policies are being followed.